10 Good Reasons to get your Ropes Whipped

 Every rope whipping should ideally include some stitching to bind all the strands together and prevent any movement along the rope.

-The Advantages of Stitching and Whipping your Ropes
+The Advantages of Stitching and Whipping Your Ropes

 Excellent Weather and Wear Resistance

 Durability is achieved using the optimum material to produce a secure, long-lasting whipping.
-The Jimmy Green Rigging Team use only Marlow or LIROS Waxed Whipping Twine, manufactured from UV and abrasion-resistant high-tenacity polyester with a wax additive which lubricates passage through the strands and helps to create a strong, united finish.
+The Jimmy Green Rigging Team use only Marlow or LIROS Waxed Whipping Twine, manufactured from UV and abrasion-resistant high-tenacity polyester with a wax additive which lubricates passage through the strands and helps to create a firm, united finish.
 In addition, the wax additive facilitates a tight bind and tidy alignment by melding the twine wraps together as you apply them with tension.

 Guaranteed Integrity of the Rope Construction